sp-Homogeneous Linear Orderings

-We next give our characterization of the weakly \textit{sp}-homogeneous linear orderings, starting with the \textit{sp}-homogeneous ones.
+We begin with our characterization of the weakly \textit{sp}-homogeneous linear orderings $L$, starting with the \textit{sp}-homogeneous ones.
 Recall that $Bk(L)$ is the linear ordering of the blocks of $L$.
-More formally, $Bk(L)$ is the quotient of $L$ by the convex equivalence relation identifying points that are finitely far from each other.
-The following preliminary result is needed.
-It regards a fundamental construction of linear orderings.
+More formally, $Bk(L)$ is the quotient of $L$ by the convex equivalence relation identifying elements that are finitely far from each other.
+We give the following preliminary definition regarding a fundamental construction of linear orderings.

-\begin{definition} Given a countable set of colors $A$, the color shuffle of $A$, denoted $Sh_c(A)$, is given by the unique colored linear ordering where each color in $A$ is dense.
-Given a countable set of linear orderings $S$ the shuffle sum of $S$, denoted $Sh(S)$, is given by bijectively associating $f:A\to S$ for some set of colors $A$ and replacing each point in $Sh_c(A)$ of color $c\in A$ with a copy of the linear ordering $f(c)$. \end{definition}
+\begin{definition} Given a countable set of linear orderings $A=\{A_1,A_2,\dots\}$ the shuffle sum of $A$, denoted $Sh(A)$, is obtained by partitioning $\eta$ into $|A|$ dense sets $K_i$ and replacing each point in $K_i$ with a copy of $A_i$. \end{definition}

 It is a standard fact that the shuffle sum of a countable set of linear orderings is well-defined up to isomorphism.
 This is confirmed by a back-and-forth argument extending the uniqueness of the dense linear ordering without endpoints.
 We use several important properties regarding the sums of shuffle sums throughout the paper.
 Let $\K$ be an arbitrary linear ordering and $P\in A$.
 We have that